Joliet Junior College’s Early Childhood Center is no longer accepting new clients.

-- We make it possible for students or employees with children ages 3 -5 years old to attend classes or work while incurring minimal child care expenses.
+- We make it possible for students or employees with children ages 3-5 years old to attend classes or work while incurring minimal child care expenses (Please note: During the Spring 2021 semester, the ECC is only accepting applications from JJC Students, Faculty & Staff parents).

 - We maintain a program of learning experiences while providing care and protection in a safe, healthy and nurturing environment.